[Date Prev][Date Next][Thread Prev][Thread Next][Date Index][Thread Index]

 and people stop using it, regardless of the fact that it protects against hand

 weapons.
 Now substitute archery for guns and see how that plays.
-(Yes, the rise
+(Yes,

 of the national army changes this equation.)